ash47/OmegleMiddleMan/README.md

 ###Recapcha###
  - It's possible your bot will be required to answer capchas due to spam
  - When the capcha image appears, simply enter the answer into the chat box, and hit send / press enter, if you are correct, it will find you a new stranger, if you fail, you will get a new capcha

+###Chat Helper###
+ - A chat helper lets you define a bunch of common messages that you plan to use over and over, and then broadcast them into a chat.

 ###What if I close the server by mistake?###
 - If you close the server while you are chatting with someone, simply open the server and the client will reconnect, none of their messages will be lost, it's possible messages you have sent while the server was down did not go through.